Marinto-Richee/Android-Studio/Exp6/README.md

 ## PROGRAM:
 ```
 /*
-Program to print the text “display screen of any search engine”.
+Program to “display screen of any search engine”.
-Developed by: Marinto Richee J
+Developed by        : Marinto Richee J
-Registeration Number : 212220230031
+Registration Number : 212220230031
 */
 ```
 ### MainActivity.java